-The British Boxing Board of Control has called < strong>Terry O’Connor, a Britsh judge and a long-time referee, to a hearing.
+The British Boxing Board of Control has called Terry O’Connor, a British judge, and a long-time referee, to a hearing.

 Not only is he facing an investigation into allegations he used a mobile phone whilst overseeing a high-profile clash, but O’Connor will also certainly be grilled about his scorecard.

 O’Connor was ringside for Matchroom Boxing’s show headlined by Lewis Ritson vs. Miguel Vazquez in Peterborough on Saturday night.

 The result was controversial, with O’Connor handing in the most eye-popping card of all.

 Ritson seemingly lost the fight to Vasquez by a wide margin, but only one of the three officials gave the Mexican former world champion the verdict.

 Two others, including O’Connor, saw it for Ritson.
 O’Connor’s tally of 117-111 to the home fighter was way off the mark.

 It later emerged that a still of O’Connor showed mobile phone use, which the ex-boxer now has to answer for.

 “Mr. O’Connor will appear before the Stewards of the British Boxing Board of Control following his appointment to the boxing tournament at the East of England Showground Arena on Saturday, 17th October 2020,” said a statement by the BBBofC forwarded to World Boxing News on Monday.